Do you want to easily add schema markup in WordPress?

 Testing Your Schema Markup for Rich Snippets

 You can test the schema markup on your WordPress website using Google’s Structured Data Testing tool.
-Simply enter the URL of your website and it will fetch the structured data markup found on that URL.
+Simply enter the URL of your website, and it will fetch the structured data markup found at that URL.

 If there is an error or warning, then you can troubleshoot it by revisiting the schema markup settings on your website.

 We hope this article helped you learn how to easily add schema markup to your WordPress website.
-You may also want to see our expert pick of the must-have WordPress plugins and our comparison of the best email marketing services for small business.
+You may also want to see our guide on how to track website visitors to your WordPress site and our comparison of the best email marketing services for small businesses.